MindustryExtended13/LogicFix/README.md

-# Mindustry Java Mod Template
+# Mindustry Java Mod
-A Java Mindustry mod template that works on Android and PC.
+A Java Mindustry mod that works on Android and PC.

 ## Building for Desktop Testing